 UP 503: Site and Physical Planning

-For a given site, the different ways in which it can be developed are usually numerous.
+For a given site, there are numerous ways in which it can be developed.
 Faced with such a large number of potential design outcomes, how does a designer narrow the search among these alternatives and efficiently arrive at a "good" design?
 Designers typically accomplish this using an abstract notion of what constitutes a good outcome as a way of eliminating from consideration a large portion of potential outcomes.
 This abstract notion lays out rough benchmarks that the design should meet.
 Underlying these benchmarks are a set of values that differentiate between desirable and undesirable outcomes for different aspects of site design: land-use mixes, pedestrian-automobile relationship, relationship with nature, to name just a few.

 A coherent collection of such benchmarks can be considered the basis for a design paradigm or an archetype.
 The term paradigm is often used to describe a world-view comprised of assumptions, concepts, values, and practices that constitutes a way of viewing reality.
 The term archetype is used to mean the quintessence or an ideal example of a type, and to that extent it is related to the notion of a paradigm.
-A paradigm or an archetype can be formally articulated (as in many of the examples you will see below) or it may be unstated and implicit in current practices at any given point in time.
+A paradigm or an archetype can be formally articulated or it may be unstated and implicit in current practices at any given point in time.

-An historic example of a design paradigm or archetype in the idea of a "neighborhood unit" as articulated by Clarence Perry among others.
+An historic example of an influential design paradigm or archetype in the idea of a "neighborhood unit" as articulated by Clarence Perry among others.
 A description of this paradigm is available in:

+More recent studies of residential environments have questioned the assumptions of paradigms like the "neighborhood unit," that all people want to live as part of a small community or that there is one best solution.
+Nonetheless, paradigms provide useful starting points as models for land use design.
 Rather than think of design paradigms and archetypes in the abstract, we will ground these ideas in the course project.
 I have identified four paradigms that are in circulation today and provided some starting points on the Web about these paradigms.
-(Of course, this list does not contain the dominant paradigm, which is implicit in current land develpment projects.)
 You will find that these paradigms are not mutually exclusive and that there is considerable overlap among them.

 - a mission statement that will guide you in exemplifying in a unique way the assigned paradigm